 When a noncustodial parent does not comply with the order, this can present many challenges.
 Not only is the child not obtaining the financial support they are afforded, but also the custodial parent is left to cover these expenses on his or her own.
 In order to address this matter, the custodial parent can seek enforcement.

-Whether one is filing for child support, seeking modification or are enforcing a current order, it is important to fully understand the matter and one’s rights.
-This not only helps one secure the child support owed to them, but also protect the interests of the child as well.
+Whether one is filing for child support, seeking modification, or are enforcing a current order, it is important to fully understand the matter and one’s rights.
+This not only helps one secure the child support owed to them but also protects the interests of the child as well.